teaminkling/now-playing/README.md

 yarn install
 ```

-Since this app uses the Spotify API, you [must create and register an app][spotify-app-registration] in the Spotify
+You then [must create and register an app][spotify-app-registration] in the Spotify Developer portal.
+Rename `.env.
-Developer portal.

-Once you have done this, rename `.env.json.example` (file in the root of this project) to `.env.json` and update values.
+json.example` (file in the root of this project) to `.env.json` and update values.

-Finally, start the app:
+To start the app, run:

 ```
 yarn start
 ```

-## Notice
+## Notes

 New maintainers/forkers can see the [DEPLOYMENT.md](DEPLOYMENT.md) file for instructions on distribution.